istio/istio.io/_docs/reference/config/traffic-rules/destination-policies.md

 <a name="istio.proxy.v1.config.CircuitBreaker.SimpleCircuitBreakerPolicy"></a>
 #### SimpleCircuitBreakerPolicy
-Parameters to tune Envoy's [circuit breaker configuration](https://lyft.github.io/envoy/docs/intro/arch_overview/circuit_breaking.html).
 A simple circuit breaker can be set based on a number of criteria such as connection and request limits.
 For example, the following destination policy sets a limit of 100 connections to "reviews" service version "v1" backends.